Chess67 vs Chess Nut

 Switch to Chess67 if

-• Your club sells more than entries — memberships, camps, classes, merchandise — and wants one storefront and checkout.
+• Your club sells more than entries — camps, classes, lessons, merchandise — and wants one storefront and checkout.

 • You want per-member history (attendance, payments, engagement) to spot which families are drifting.